Delayed interactions in the noisy voter model through the periodic polling mechanism: Simulation methods

-Both of the methods discussed earlier are Monte Carlo simulation algorithms.
-In order to obtain the temporal dependence of statistical moments or the stationary distribution, it is necessary to conduct multiple simulations with the same parameter set and subsequently average over the ensemble.
+Both of the methods discussed earlier are Monte Carlo simulation methods.
+In order to obtain the temporal dependence of statistical moments or the stationary distribution, it is necessary to conduct multitude simulations using the same parameter set and subsequently average over the ensemble.
 Comparing the results obtained from simulations using these methods allows us to verify the validity of the macroscopic simulation method, which may not be immediately evident.

-In the different simulations shown in Fig.~\ref{fig:test-approx} we keep $N$ fixed and equal to $10^{3}$, systematically vary the values of $\varepsilon_{i}$ and $\tau$ parameters, while initial conditions are purposefully selected to be very different.
-Nevertheless in all cases the results of numerical simulations from both models match reasonably well.
-So well that we are forced to make the red $\left\langle X\left(t\right)\right\rangle $ curve (obtained with the macroscopic simulation method) thicker.
+In the different simulations shown in Fig.~\ref{fig:test-approx} we keep $N$ fixed and equal to $10^{3}$.
+We systematically vary the values of $\varepsilon_{i}$ and $\tau$ parameters.
+While the initial conditions are purposefully selected to be very different in order to emphasize their importance on the values of mean and variance reached during the polling period.
+For all distinct cases the results of numerical simulations using both methods match reasonably well.
+So well that we are forced to make the red $\left\langle X\left(t\right)\right\rangle $ curve (obtained using the macroscopic simulation method) thicker.
 Fig.~\ref{fig:test-approx}~(a) and (b) show how the mean and variance evolve for the base parameter set.
 The selected value of $\tau=10^{-2}$ appears to be sufficient for the statistical moments to converge towards their stationary values; the mean approaches $A_{-1}$.
 As the delay $\tau$ is kept the same in Fig.~\ref{fig:test-approx}~(c) and (d), the statistical moments still converge to their respective stationary values.
 In Fig.~\ref{fig:test-approx}~(d) we can clearly observe localization phenomenon as the ensemble variance temporarily increases before converging to the stationary value.
 From Fig.~\ref{fig:test-approx}~(e)-(h) it is evident that for shorter delay, $\tau=10^{-3}$, the statistical moments fail to converge their respective stationary values: instead some intermediate values are reached.
 From Fig.~\ref{fig:test-approx} it is not clear what impact $\varepsilon_{i}$ parameters have, while the initial conditions appear to be extremely important.
 This was expected as the macroscopic simulation method takes the effective rates as its input.

 Producing Fig.~\ref{fig:test-approx} allows us to at least approximately compare the speed of the methods.
 It took couple of seconds to obtain all of the results using the macroscopic simulation method, while it took couple of minutes using the adapted Gillespie method.
 Given difference in the ensemble sizes, macroscopic simulation method produces the results roughly $10^{2}$ times faster for the considered parameter sets and the selected time resolution.
 The difference in favor of the macroscopic simulation method was expected as it doesn't simulate individual transitions, only $X\left(t\right)$ values for desired $t$.